darron/iron_worker_examples/php/laravel/readme.md

-Example which describes how to send mail via Iron.io Worker in Laravel PHP Framework
+Example that describes how to send mail via Iron.io Worker in Laravel PHP Framework
 -------------
 -------------